PeterEriksson/dugb-3/README.md

-# 🎮 Det Heliga Gibblocket - a social media app for gamers
+# 🎮 Heliga Gibblocket - a social media app for gamers

 Full-stack web app for Call of Duty gamers.
 Design is inspired by Twitter.
 Welcome to the Holy Gibb Bible.
 Your other home from Caldera/Verdansk.
 Post your thoughts, rank your teammates, view satistics + more.

 A hobby project built over a longer period of time, constantly implementing new features as I progress in my coding journey.

 The project is created for educational purposes.
 It is only being used by a small group of users.

+If you like it, please drop a star 🙂

 ## Table of contents